TheGoodlike13/liberty_or_death/README.md

                   bindPassword="uzakashi"
                   ldapType="Custom"/>

-We're not gonna use GSSAPI unless we have to because it is weird.
+We're not gonna use `GSSAPI` unless we have to because it is weird.
 Passwords are just fine as far as I'm concerned!

 Interestingly enough, this is even logical!
-Whether we use 'bobobo' or 'bob', both go through LDAP and give the following error now:
+Whether we use `bobobo` or `bob`, both go through LDAP and give the following error now:

     [ERROR   ] com.ibm.wsspi.security.wim.exception.WIMSystemException: